brycecherry75/BitFieldManipulation/README.md

 BitFieldManipulation manipulates a bit field without modifying anything other than the bit field being manipulated

 Revisions:

 1.0.0	First release

 1.1.0	Added support for manipulating arrays including array-array transfers and bitshifts along with inclusion of bit order reversal functions

+1.1.1	Corrected bit order reversals for arrays with elements longer than a byte

 ## Usage